Selling a House in Poor Condition in Crestwood, MO

 - Damaged chimney

-- Small issues with the foundation
+- Small cracks in the foundation

 - The house is in bad neighborhood

-- You have bad tenants
+- It’s a rental and you have bad tenants

 - It’s an outdated property

-- It’s been vacant a long time
+- It’s been vacant for a long period

 - Crimes were committed inside the home